MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 | RSA | 2048 | 4096 (New roots only)|
 | ECC / ECDSA | NIST P-256, P-384, P-521 | NIST P-256, P-384, P-521 |

+**Please Note:** Signatures using elliptical curve cryptography (ECC), such as ECDSA, are not supported in Windows and newer Windows security features.
+Users utilizing these algorithms and certificates will face various errors and potential security risks.
+The Microsoft Trusted Root Program recommends that ECC/ECDSA certificates should not be issued to subscribers due to this known incompatibility and risk.

 ### C. Revocation Requirements